Prins Thomas

 Thomas Moen Hermansen, recording under the name Prins Thomas, is a Norwegian record producer and DJ often associated with collaborator Hans-Peter Lindstrøm as Lindstrøm & Prins Thomas.

+Musical Style and Career

 Their music has been described as "space disco", and influences include electro, krautrock, psychedelia and prog.
 Their records include the album Lindstrøm & Prins Thomas, released in 2005 on the Eskimo Recordings label, and Reinterpretations, a compilation of remixes and unreleased versions of tracks from the album.
 The duo have released a second album, Lindstrøm & Prins Thomas II.
 Hermansen released his fourth LP album called Principe Del Norte on February 19, 2016.